iAMB-RWTH-Aachen/PAModelpy/docs/PAM_setup_guide.md

 ### Required python libraries

-Ensure you have `PAModelpy` installed
+Ensure you have `PAModelpy` installed on Python >=3.9 and <=3.11

 Install these dependencies via pip:

 ```bash
 pip install cobra PAModelpy
 ```

+Note that the package has been tested with the [Gurobi](https://www.mathworks.com/products/connections/product_detail/gurobi-optimizer.html) solver.
+In order for Gurobi to work properly, please install
+[gurobipy](https://pypi.org/project/gurobipy/) with a version matching your license.

+For example for the version used for the development of PAModelpy:

+`pip install gurobipy==9.5.2`

 ### Input files